Strengthening Digital Skills Across Illinois

 Why Digital Literacy Matters

-50% of Black and more than half of Latinx workers are lacking skills
+50% of Black workers and more than half of Latinx workers lack skills

 33% of immigrant workers were found to have no digital skills